SingleAccretion/Dotnet-Runtime.Dev/README.md

 Parameters:
 1) `-hostArch`: the architercture of the Jits to build.
 Default is `x64`.
-2) `-all`: whether the build "all" of the Jits (i. e. `clr.alljits`).
-By default, only the subset `clr.jit` is built.
+2) `-all`: whether to build "all" of the Jits (i. e. `clr.alljits`).
+By default, only the `clr.jit` subset is built.
 3) `-release|-r`: whether to build the Jits in `Release` configuration.
 By default, `Checked` and `Debug` Jits are built.
 4) `-refreshPdb|-p`: whether to regenerate the PDB files from scratch during the build.
 By default, the incremental build "appends" debugging information to the existing files, which can cause confusion in certain scenarios.
-5) `-updateBaseJits|-b`: whether to make the built Jits "base" (copy them the "base Jits" directory with `save-base-jits.ps1`).
-This is a very useful option when the "base" being diffed against (say, via SPMI) is not the same as the `HEAD` of `runtime-base` (which is intended to always be in sync with the `HEAD` of the remote fork and only update infrequently).
-In such a case, the common sequence of actions to perform is the following
+5) `-updateBaseJits|-b`: whether to make the built Jits "base" (copy them to the "base Jits" directory with `save-base-jits.ps1`).
+This is a very useful option when the "base" being diffed against (say, via SPMI) is not the same as the `HEAD` of `runtime-base` (which is intended to always be in sync with the `HEAD` of the remote fork and be updated infrequently).
+In such a case, the common sequence of actions to perform is the following:
    - `git rebase main -i` and `break` after the intended "base" commit.
    - `update-jit -b [-all]`
    - `git rebase --continue`